ryanpfalz/azure-vm-webapp-activedirectory/README.md

 ### _*Setting Up the Azure Resources*_
 #### The core infrastructure needs to be set up before an application can be published and registered with AD services.
 1. To begin, replace the variables with your desired resource names and run the commands in the script found at ```infra/config.ps1```.
 The script contains Azure PowerShell commands that set up a resource group, key vault, and virtual machine.
-Additional commands create an self-signed certificate, load it into the Key Vault, and install IIS on the VM.
+Additional commands create a self-signed certificate, load it into the Key Vault, and install IIS on the VM.
     - This script closely follows the commands laid out in [this tutorial](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/tutorial-secure-web-server).
     - Please note that the cloud infrastructure can be manually provisioned in the Azure Portal; using ```infra/config.ps1``` is completely optional.
     - You may implement your preferred web server technology - this sample uses IIS throughout.